Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_Linux_1/linux1_exercise2.md

 linux files and folders

 ## Key terminology
-pwd
+pwd:
+Shows the current directory

 cd ..
+To move to the parent directory of the current directory.

-ls -al
+ls -al:
-mkdir
+ls command to list the directory contents and the -a option is to not ignore the entries starting with a (.)
+and the -l option to use a long listing format.

+mkdir:
+Command to make a directory.

-cat > filename
+cat > filename:
+Command to create a file.

-difference between relative and absolute paths
+difference between relative and absolute paths:
+A relative path is from your current location (cd ..), and absolute is from the root (/)

 ## Exercise
 1) find out the current working directory.